amyinorbit/amyinorbit.github.io/_posts/2020-06-15-trans-rights.md

 ## Killing the GRA reform

 That's the one that people seem to be focused on.
-Not a signle trans person is surprised by this move, we saw it coming light years away.
+Not a single trans person is surprised by this move, we saw it coming light years away.
 The reform would have let trans people obtain a gender recognition certificate without going through gatekeeping and cis-normative doctors' opinions, on the basis of self-declaration.
 This never had anything to do with bathrooms like TERFs would like you to believe.
 Trans people are already allowed to use the bathrooms that matches their gender without a GRC.

 ## "protecting women-only spaces"